Andriy Shevchenko: Personal life

 Shevchenko's first name (Андрій in Ukrainian) has multiple ways of being transliterated from its original spelling in the Ukrainian Cyrillic alphabet into the Latin alphabet; Andriy is the spelling used throughout the player's official web site.
 It has also been adopted by UEFA and FIFA and is the preferred spelling in most English publications.

 Shevchenko is married to American model Kristen Pazik, daughter of baseball player Mike Pazik.
 The couple met at a Giorgio Armani afterparty in 2002 and married on 14 July 2004 in a private ceremony on a golf course in Washington, D.C.
-As of 2006, the couple communicated in Italian as he did not speak English and she did not speak Russian.
+As of 2006, the couple communicated in Italian as he did not speak English and she did not speak Ukrainian.
 After his return to Dynamo Kyiv in August 2009, the couple declared that they want their children to learn Ukrainian.

 The couple have four sons born between 2004 and 2014.
 Shevchenko commemorated his first son's birth by scoring the only goal against Sampdoria; Milan owner and former Prime Minister of Italy Silvio Berlusconi was the boy's godfather.
 The day after his second son's birth in 2006, Shevchenko scored in a 4–0 Chelsea victory over Watford and he and several of his teammates gathered and performed the popular "rock-the-baby" goal celebration as a tribute.

 Shevchenko was a close friend of fashion designer Giorgio Armani, and modelled for Armani and opened two boutiques with him in Kyiv.
 With his wife, he has started an e-commerce website called Ikkon.com, dedicated to men's fashion and lifestyle.

 In June 2005, he became an ambassador for the SOS Children's Villages charity.
 Shevchenko also has a foundation to support orphaned children.

 In 2022, Shevchenko became an ambassador for United24, a government-supported aid organization in Ukraine.

 Shevchenko, an avid golfer, participated in his first professional golf tournament, the Kharkov Superior Cup, in September 2013.

 Shevchenko represented the Rest of the World team against England for Soccer Aid on 8 June 2014.

 Besides Russian, Shevchenko also speaks English, Italian and to some extent Ukrainian.
 He has said that he is working to improve his Ukrainian.

 Shevchenko has appealed for an end to the War in Ukraine and the Russian invasion of Ukraine.